 Once the company is listed in the stock market, anyone who buys a share becomes a part-owner.
-You can read more about the stock market in this post.
-Now, let us proceed.

 I avoided buying newly listed companies in the past because Warren Buffett, one of the world’s best investors, said it was not a good idea for regular investors.
 However, in 2021, I tested my chance of buying and IPO investing.

 With another ten new joiners in the pipeline this 2022, here are five things that I learned in 2021 that I hope could help you decide.

 Table of Contents

 The biggest misconception about IPOs, which can be dangerous, is that it is easy to earn money from them – a lesson I learned through a loss.

 Initial public offerings, like any investment, can’t guarantee gains.
 So if someone tells you otherwise, they may be hyping the stock.